 Lloyd left the Capital Wasteland two months after Project Purity had been activated, alongside a man named Wernher, an escaped rebel from a tyrants' rule.
 He began journeying northwest towards a desolate place known as the Pitt.
 Convinced that he could find a way to do good elsewhere and in doing so atone, even if just slightly, for his failures, he left Amata behind, convinced that she would never awaken, much like his father.

-But what he could not know is after three months and twenty-three days of uncertainty, three days after confirmed reports of Burke's current whereabouts reached the Brotherhood of Steel, at which time Lloyd himself had already reached the lands of the Pitt and begun aiding the resistance there, that in the halls beneath Project Purity, against all probability and uncertainty, Amata woke up.
+But what he could not know is after three months and twenty-three days of uncertainty, three days after confirmed reports of Burke's current whereabouts reached the Brotherhood of Steel, by which time Lloyd himself had already reached the lands of the Pitt and had begun aiding the resistance there, in the halls beneath Project Purity, against all probability and uncertainty, Amata woke up.

 This story shall also be told, along with many others.
 Because although one small corner of the world may have become a bit brighter, the world at large is still struggling to survive in a war of attrition.
 And war…